PrintMakerLab/.github/how_to_sign-off_commits.md

 #### How to sign-off via Visual Studio Code

 You can tell VS Code to append the -s flag to the git commit command, to use signed committing.
-Open the settings, search for “sign-off” and check the box “Enables commit signing with GPG”.
+Open the settings, search for “sign-off” and check the box “Always signing off.

 ![Screenshot](./assets/vs_code_always_sign_off.png)